ASFHyP3/hyp3-docs/docs/using/downloading.md

 array of the response JSON.
 The value is paired with the `url` key in the `files` array.

-You can copy and paste each product URL directly into a browser window, or script a workflow to pull all the product URLs from the response JSON into a bulk download function.
+You can copy and paste each product URL directly into a browser window, or script a workflow to pull all the product URLs from the response JSON into a bulk download function or text file.
 It may be more convenient to use the [HyP3 Python SDK](#accessing-products-using-the-hyp3-python-sdk "Jump to the Accessing Products Using the HyP3 Python SDK section of this document") to script bulk download functionality.